usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/rig-2001/readme.txt

 Retrieve Image Document Set test
 <h2>Single image study, single Imaging Document Source</h2>

-<p>Although the test environment provides for three Responding Imaging
+<p>Although the test environment provides for three Image Document Sources, this
-Gateways and multiple Image Document Sources, this test expects a single image to be returned, from a single Imaging Document Source (E) behind the Responding Imaging gateway SUT.</p>
+test expects a single image to be returned, from a single Imaging Document Source (E) behind the Responding Imaging gateway SUT.</p>

 <p>When the test is run:
 <ol>